muziejus/text-divider/README.md

 # text_divider

-This is a Python implementation of David Hoover's [Analyze Textual Divisions Spreadsheet](https://wp.nyu.edu/exceltextanalysis/analyzetextualdivisions/).
+This is a Python implementation of David Hoover’s [Analyze Textual Divisions Spreadsheet](https://wp.nyu.edu/exceltextanalysis/analyzetextualdivisions/).
 The spreadsheet is a suite of macros that takes text that has been “lightly marked-up” and creates a spreadsheet that categorizes each line in the text